kristofgas/Portfolio/Java/matrix_multiplication/README.md

 ---

-For code and data files, please refer to the attached supplementary material.
+For code and data files, please refer to the attached supplementary material, also including a more in depth report.

 ## Contributions
 Thanks to Lasse, for contributing to this project.